-Take steps to protect your credit, help your spouse improve theirs
+Take these steps to protect your credit and help your spouse improve theirs

 There’s nothing wrong with marrying your financial opposite, but you don’t want your intended’s happy-go-lucky approach or credit struggles to wreck your financial future.
 Experts advise you take steps to protect your credit and help your partner improve theirs.

 “You don’t want any surprises,” says Diane Moogalian, vice president of operations at credit reporting agency Equifax.
 “The beginning of the process should be open dialogue about past history from a financial perspective since the inception of credit.”

 If you’re already married or about to be and have no clue about your partner’s credit history, now’s the time for The Talk.
 “It’s important for couples to review credit reports, especially early in marriage,” says Manisha Thakor, a certified financial planner and director of wealth strategies for women at financial advisory firm Buckingham and the BAM Alliance.